 BoardGameGeek is an online board gaming resource and community.

 Colnect is an online community for collectibles providing personal collection management.
-Tellico can search Colnect for coin and stamp information, as well as comic books, sports card, and video games.
+Tellico can search Colnect for coin and stamp information.

 Numista is a world coin catalog which grows thanks to member contributions, offering online collection management, tools to easily exchange with other collectors, and a forum.